yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 </div>
 </html>

-* Service-as-a-Software: the service based on the above agent system is defined as a *product recommendation* system, that the business context is to maximize the probability that the user will purchase the product from the service provider, and the completion is measured by a successful conversion of the purchase.
+* ServSoft: the service based on the above agent system is defined as a *product recommendation* system, that the business context is to maximize the probability that the user will purchase the product from the service provider, and the completion is measured by a successful conversion of the purchase.
 The system does not always lead to a completion with the desirable outcome, in this case, it is an `abortion`.
-But overall, the count of completion shall be within expectation in a well-defined Service-as-a-Software system.
+But overall, the count of completion shall be within expectation in a well-defined ServSoft system.

 <html lang="en">